 The ABC technique

 Your counsellor, if he or she is using a CBT approach, will probably introduce you to something called, 'The ABC Technique of Irrational Beliefs'.
-Basically:

-A = Activating Event or objective situation
+A = Activating event or objective situation

 An event that ultimately leads to some type of heightened emotional response or negative unhelpful thinking.
 The event or situation is already in the past and cannot be changed.